 FAQs — Cost Basis Reporting

-- New tax reporting regulations were part of the Emergency Economic Stabilization Act of 2008.
+- Tax reporting regulations were part of the Emergency Economic Stabilization Act of 2008.

 Frequently Asked Questions